 In gambling, box models could describe repeated rolls of a die or repeated tosses of a coin.

-Most people have a good intuitive understanding of the Law of Averages, but in many cases, it is important to determine whether a particular size of deviation between the sample mean and the (usually unknown) expected value is probable or improbable.
+Most people have a good intuitive understanding of the Law of Averages, but in many cases, itโs important to determine whether a particular size of deviation between the sample mean and the (usually unknown) expected value is probable or improbable.

 That is, what is the chance that the sample average is more than d away from the true EV or expected value?